 The accounting settings control how the discount shows on invoices, invoice data, and in your accounting system.
 We recommend you discuss this with your accountant or whoever is in charge of your organisation's finances, and set up all discounts accordingly.

-Order discounts will always add a new line to the order (which is not associated with any single registration or event), you must select the account code that should be attributed to the discount.
+Order discounts will always add a new line to the order (which is not associated with any single registration or course), you must select the account code that should be attributed to the discount.

-Example: Apply to event dates by event tag
+Apply to course dates by course tag

-Example: Apply to elearning modules by template tag
+Apply to elearning modules by template tag

-Example: Apply to specific events
+Apply to specific courses

-If you select a template from the list, all existing scheduled events in that template will be selected, but if new events are added to the template, they will not automatically have the discount applied.
+If you select a template from the list, all existing scheduled courses in that template will be selected, but if new courses are added to the template, they will not automatically have the discount applied.